seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-13-The_Legacy_of_American_Eugenicism.md

 > Surely it is an amazing and discouraging phenomenon that the very governments that have seen fit to interfere in practically every phase of the normal citizen's life, dare not attempt to restrain, either by force or persuasion, the moron and the imbecile from producing his large family of feeble-minded offspring.

 I was only a teenager in high school at the time, but I had such developed views on how a society should be run, and who should and should not be passing on their genetics.
 Where did such ideas come from?
 The education system and the culture. **By default Westerners are initiated into a culture that is neutral if not outright supportive of euthanasia, designer babies (CRISPR), abortion, birth control etc. because the "eugenic religion" of Julian Huxley and Galton has become the foundation of our ethics**.
 What is "good" for American society and, to a larger extent, the world is if poor people were to have smaller children! **Frederick Osborn** writes positively on the prospect of reducing birth rates in Issue 2 of the 1963 Eugenics Quarterly *"The reduction [birth rates] would be greatest among those at the lowest educational level...
-The reduction would also be greatest among the large families at the lowest economic levels."*[].
-It is also good to stop having genetically defective children.
+The reduction would also be greatest among the large families at the lowest economic levels."*[26].
+He also writes in **The Future of Human Heredity** that *"Eugenic goals are most likely to be attained under a name other than eugenics.”* [27], namely through voluntary means via birth control, contraceptives, and the like.
+It would also be good to stop having genetically defective children.
 If the fetus has genetic problems like Down Syndrome... you are better off aborting it.
 And isn't it great that not only do we have technology that allows us to avoid genetic defects, we will soon be able to selectively choose which genes to include and to exclude in our children?

 This biological and genetic telos is implicit in Western society. **What is "good" is what will "progress" the human race to a more "evolved" state** perhaps even to the point where we cease to be humans.
 This is the basic thesis of **transhumanism**, a philosophical movement that Julian Huxley also founded.
 The desire to achieve more "evolved" state or higher lifeform is nothing other than man's desire to become perfect, and become god-like.
 This inverted form of theosis, the belief that man can become god-like through participation in God's energies, in which perfection is achieved through matter rather than from spirit is the religion of modernity.

 The legacy of Darwinism and of its offspring, eugenics, is on that is profound and runs deep in the heart of the spirit of the West.
-The children that are fed this propaganda (a term Pyke to describe the very beliefs she holds) will have their beliefs shaped in a way that they will see the world in a eugenic lens, casting condescending judgement on the poor and unproductive members of society and wishing that they would just stop having babies.
+The children that are fed this propaganda (a term Pyke to describe the very beliefs she holds) will have their beliefs shaped in a way that they will see the world in a **eugenic lens, painting large swathes of the society as "defective" or "inferior"** and wishing that they would either have less children or none at all, as if they were livestock to be culled.
 With each passing generation, more and more of society will have been initiated into this "eugenic religion".
 My only hope is that we reject it.

-### Short notes on People/Organization (non-exhaustive)
+#### Short notes on People/Organization (non-exhaustive and doesn't include all the figures and organizations)

 Rockefeller Foundation - Funded Negro Project, ERO, Human Betterment League (1947), KWI.

 Thomas Henry Huxley ie Darwin's Bulldog - X-Club, Royal Society, .
 Grandfather of Julian and Aldous Huxley.

 Julian Huxley - Royal Society biologist, and president of BES from 1959-1962, founding member of WWF and UNESCO.

 Clarence James Gamble - Grandson of founder of Proctor and Gamble.
 Director of ABCL (PP), President of Pennsylvania Birth Control Fedaration, state delegate, one of five vice-presidents, and member of the Executive Committee of the Board of the American Birth Control League; medical field director of Margaret Sanger's Birth Control Clinical Research Bureau, partnered with Sanger for Negro Project, founder of Pathfinder Fund, and founding member of Human Betterment League of NC in 1947.
 He got a letter from Sanger “We do not want the word to go out that we want to exterminate the Negro population, and the minister is the man who can straighten that idea out if it ever occurs to any of their more rebellious members.”